Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Camp Cannibal.md

 A pair of cannibals are up here keeping lookout at all times.

 Area 5: Livestock Pens
 This are, surrounded in blue on the map is where the cannibals keep their prisoners.
-The prisoners are kept bound and immobilized.
-From here there is a clear view of the butchery room so the prisoners can see meals being prepared.
+- Prisoner holding area with a clear view of the butchery room, instilling terror in the captives.
+- Cannibals keep their prisoners bound and immobilized here.

 Area 6: Refuse Area
 This ~10 deep pit is where the cannibals dispose of waste.
 (Located where the graves are on the map).